 Guardrail Fall Protection System

 Guardrails provide a barrier to prevent falls.
-There are a variety of safety rail systems available for protection from falling.
+We have a variety of non-penetrating metal guardrails available for protection from falling.
 Here are some OSHA’s regulations for guardrails found in 29 CFR 1926.502(b):

 - Guardrails must be 42 inches in height, plus or minus 3 inches.